sethlievens/PlumDemo/README.md

 ## How it was built

-I built this with Claude Code as an engineering partner.
+I built this with Claude Code.
 I set the problem, defined the validation gates, and kept the burden of proof on the numbers, and Claude did a lot of the implementation and analysis against those gates.
-Several of the bugs above were caught precisely because a result looked plausible and still had to survive a check, the promo-contaminated demand, the collapsed Friday index, and the mispriced safety stock all came out of refusing to accept a number that looked fine on the surface.
+The SQL and Power BI Report was created by me.

 ## Stack and how to run it